aem56/StormsAnalysis/README.md

 The data analysis showed that tornadoes have the highest impact to population health, whilst floods have the highest economic impact.

-In the /ShinyApp folder is the code for running my webapp for exploring the data further.
+In the ShinyApp folder is the code for running my webapp for exploring the data further.
 Here is a link for the webapp itself: [link](https://aem56.shinyapps.io/StormsAnalysis/).